 Is the Best Part of Your Work Become Coming Home From it?

-As a business or a large company who employs over a thousand people, one of your main concerns should be creating a working environment which is inclusive, where everyone feels comfortable and there is no unhealthy competition.
+As a business or a large company that employs over a thousand people, one of your main concerns should be creating a working environment that is inclusive, where everyone feels comfortable and there is no unhealthy competition.

 Even as an employee, if you are doing a job that you are passionate about, one of your concerns would be the work environment and the people that you are working with.

 Signs that employees are experiencing stress at work:

 - Unfriendly competition: grasp the level of competition and the inter-personal relationships between employees.
 Office politics can lead to people trying to sabotage other peoples work, brown nosing the managers to gain promotions, all indicate an unwelcomed competitive spirit which may initially just seem as employees working hard, but in the long run is can contribute to be a major stress factor.

 - Absenteeism and sick leaves: more frequent leaves from work due to illness is a strong indication that your employees are facing stress at the work place.
 It could be physical stress factors such as poor posture, lack of sleep or mental stress such as pressure from upper management or poor interpersonal relations.